-Corporate Services overhead costs are the indirect costs incurred by the Council that are not directly tied to the production or delivery of a specific activity or service.
+Corporate services overhead costs are the indirect costs incurred by the Council that are not directly tied to the production or delivery of a specific activity or service.
 Examples of corporate overhead costs include administrative salaries, rent for council offices, utilities, and other general expenses.
+The operating costs associated with the delivery of corporate services that support the wider activity delivery of Council to the community.

-The costs of Corporate Services are allocated to each activity using an appropriate allocation base.
-For example, the cost of the People and Capability service may be allocated based on the number of employees each activity has.
-This overhead allocation methodology, which is good practice, means the costs of Corporate Services is funded through the indicative percentages of each actual activity, reflected in table 3.8.1 above, in the ratio to which they are allocated.

-It's important to note that overhead allocation may not perfectly reflect the actual consumption of resources by each activity.
-The goal is to provide a reasonable and consistent method for assigning indirect costs to the activities in a way that aligns with the Council's overall financial objectives.
+The costs of corporate services are allocated to each activity using an appropriate allocation base.
+For example, the cost of the People and Capability enabling service may be allocated based on the number of employees each activity has.
+This overhead allocation methodology, which is common good practice, means that the costs of corporate services are funded through the indicative percentages of each actual activity, reflected in table 3.8.1 above, in the ratio to which they are allocated.
+It's important to note that overhead allocation is a somewhat arbitrary process and may not perfectly reflect the actual consumption of resources by each activity.
+The goal is to provide a reasonable and consistent method for assigning indirect costs to the activities in a way that aligns with Council's overall financial objectives.